 The headquarter of cricket had been conquered and the players were over the moon.
 Vengsarkar who was the highest scorer for the visitors with 126 and 33 said, “Everybody had come.
 I remember Colin Cowdrey and The Maharaja of Baroda were in our dressing room to wish us.
 We went to the balcony and the people downstairs were dancing, shouting our names.
 It was a great atmosphere and sight.”

-It indeed was a momentous occasion which was written in golden letters in the annals of Indian cricket.
+It indeed was a momentous occasion, and it has forever been written with golden letters in the annals of Indian cricket.

-Indian team’s current coach Ravi Shastri, who was part of the famous win in 1986, would look to draw inspiration from it as they head into the World Test Championship final next week.
+Indian team’s current coach Ravi Shastri, who was the famous win in 1986, would look to draw inspiration from it as they head into the World Test Championship final next week.